 Whilst studying towards my HND Make-Up Artistry, I had to find a theatrical production which required hair and make-up.
 In addition, I had volunteer my time to create makeup or hair looks for this.
 This was to gain experience in working in that environment and prepare us for leaving college.
 I reached out to Paisley Opera in November 2017.
 They were in the midst of preparing for their debut performance in December 2017, “The Witches Of Paisley” in Paisley Abbey.

-I spoke with Paisley Operas Artistic Director, Simon Hannigan, and The Witches Of Paisley’s Set Designer, Ruben San Roman Gamez, and Costume Designer, Marta Aspe, to discuss the theme of the show and what they required me to do.
-After reading the script and having a discussion with the aforementioned, we agreed that it would be beneficial to bring in another few make-up artists to help with the 40 strong cast who all required makeup with some requiring hairstyling.
-I teamed up with some of my class mates and we all attended the dress rehearsal on the 4th December 2017, where we tried out several types of makeup ranging from subtle and natural, to bold and colourful, to dark and striking.
+I spoke with Paisley Operas Artistic Director, Simon Hannigan.
+And The Witches Of Paisley’s Set Designer, Ruben San Roman Gamez, and Costume Designer, Marta Aspe.
+We discussed the theme of the show and what they required me to do.
+After reading the script and having a discussion, we agreed that it would be beneficial to bring in another few make-up artists.
+Because of the limited timings, they would help with the 40 strong cast who all required makeup with some requiring hairstyling.
+I teamed up with some of my classmates.
+We all attended the dress rehearsal on the 4th December 2017, where we tried out several types of makeup.
+These were ranging from subtle and natural, to bold and colourful, to dark and striking.

-Below are some of the images from behind the scenes and the show itself, if you’re intruigued by the creation of theatrical makeup for a production then have a look through the images.
-If you have any questions or queries, complete a contact form or leave a comment and I will get back to you.
+Below are some of the images from behind the scenes and the show itself.
+If you’re intrigued by the creation of makeup for a theatre production, then have a look through the images.
+If you have questions or queries, please complete a contact form or leave a comment, and I will get back to you!